contrastellar/Contrastellar/README.md

 <!-- I'm currently interning at Sentry Insurance as a Information Technology Intern-->

 Below is some of the stuff I've worked on and I'm interested in!
+- The OpossumBot Discord Bot which is a 'for-fun' project of mine for posting Opossum pictures to Discord
 - ADS-B IN command-line interface (think `top` but for reading ADS-B info coming off of airplanes)
 - Flight Sim modding (I lurk on the Working Title CJ4)
 - Helping friends with tools for their games!
 (Destiny 2 & FFXIV are two focuses right now)